c00lhawk607/H4CK3R5-D0C/README.md

 # H4CKER5 D0C
 ## What is it?
 A doc that even lints the file you are working on!
 This uses the vim command already on Linux.
+H4CK3R5 D0C also encodes your file after you finish with base64 and pickle.
 ## How's it work?
 It uses the command vim to view and edit a file that exists or does not.